valderman/haste-compiler/README.md

 -----------------------------------------------

 Existing implementations either produce huge code, require a fair amount of work to get going, or both.
-With haste, the idea is to give you a drop-in replacement for GHC that generates relatively lean code.
+With Haste, the idea is to give you a drop-in replacement for GHC that generates relatively lean code.